The difference between Bemer and PEMF is the characteristics of the PEMF waveform.

 The PEMF intensity of each positive result study is indicated along the vertical axis and corresponding frequency along the horizontal axis.

-You’ll find this chart on our PEMF Therapy page, and it is a representation of the different intensity and frequency settings used in PEMF research studies which had positive results out of the database we made of 335 PEMF therapy studies.
+This is one of the charts from our macro-analysis of PEMF studies page and it is a representation of the different intensity and frequency settings used in PEMF research studies which had positive results out of the database of 335 studies we built.

 Overlaid on top of the chart, I indicated the operating range of the Bemer mat & signal with the two small blue dots.